inokawa/remark-slate-transformer/README.md

 import { Value } from "slate";
 import unified from "unified";
 import markdown from "remark-parse";
-import { remarkToSlateLegacy } from "slate-remark";
+import { remarkToSlateLegacy } from "remark-slate-transformer";

 const processor = unified().use(markdown).use(remarkToSlateLegacy);